ddnexus/pagy/docs/guides/how-to.md

 icon: tools
 ---

-This page contains the practical tips and examples to get the job done with Pagy.
+This page provides practical tips and examples to help you effectively use Pagy.

-You can also [Ask any question to the Pagy trained AI](https://gurubase.io/g/pagy) for instant answers not covered in this page.
+You can also [ask the Pagy-trained AI](https://gurubase.io/g/pagy) for instant answers to questions not covered on this page.

 ==- Choose the right pagination technique